-Reclamation District 1 is a signatory to the SJOA Agreement and as such its District Engineer and/or Superintendent will participate in SJOA multi-agency coordination processes and procedures on behalf of the District.
+Reclamation District 2114 is a signatory to the SJOA Agreement and as such its District Engineer will participate in SJOA multi-agency coordination processes and procedures on behalf of the District.
 General travel times from District to the SJOA emergency operations center is 20-30 minutes.
 District representative may remotely communicate with the SJOA EOC through cellular telephone.